ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-2.md

 ## Adding the Contextual Balloon

-Our form needs to appear in a balloon, and we'll use the {@link module:ui/panel/balloon/contextualballoon~ContextualBalloon `ContextualBalloon` class} from the CKEditor 5 UI library to make one.
+Our form needs to appear in a balloon, and we will use the {@link module:ui/panel/balloon/contextualballoon~ContextualBalloon `ContextualBalloon` class} from the CKEditor 5 UI library to make one.

 This is where we ended up with our UI in the first part of the tutorial.